sukhdev01/Binary-Search-Tree-Data_Structure/README.md

 # Binary-Search-Tree-Data_Structure
-Some codes for Binarry Search Tree (BST) operations such as Constructing BST,
+Some codes for Binary Search Tree (BST) operations such as
+	1. Constructing BST,
+	2. Inserting Element(s) in BST,
+	3. Deleting Element(s) from BST,
-Inserting or Searching or Deleting Element(s) from(in) BST, Finding Left Height or Right Height or Total Height of BST, Finding Leaf Nodes with Count of BST,
+	4. Searching Element(s) from BST,
+	5. Finding Left Height or Right Height or Total Height of BST,
+	6. Finding Leaf Nodes with Count of BST,
-Travering BST with Level Order or Pre Order or In Order or Post Order Traversal of BST.
+	7. Travering BST with Level Order or Pre Order or In Order or Post Order Traversal of BST.